Next Day Delivery / Same Day Pick Up - For Orders Placed Before 10am*

 What are Army Grubs?

 Army grubs are from the moth family.
 These grubs take 21-35 days to mature and can be 3-4 centimetres in length.
 An army grub has stripes or triangular patterns along its smooth body.
-This differentiates them from the Sob Webworms that are less harmful to turf.
-After another 10-14 days the grub will become a moth.
+This differentiates them from the Sob Webworms, which are less harmful to turf.
+After another 10-14 days, the grub will become a moth.
 Army grubs are not good for lawns as they cause severe damage, which is exacerbated by the fact they move in large groups, hence the name Army.

 Signs of an Invasion

-Unfortunately army grubs like healthy and well looked after lawns as a place to start their reproduction cycle.
-Some common signs that you have an infestation are patches of brown, dry or brittle turf interspersed with healthy green grass.
-This patch will tend to spread across lawns methodically as the grubs eat the grass.
+Unfortunately, army grubs like healthy and well-looked-after lawns as a place to start their reproduction cycle.
+Some common signs that you have an infestation are patches of brown, dry, or brittle turf interspersed with healthy green grass.
+These patches tend to spread methodically across lawns as the grubs eat the grass.

-To check you have in infestation you can do three things.
+To check you have an infestation, you can do three things.

-1. Pour some soapy water over the damaged area.
+• Pour some soapy water over the damaged area.
 Wait ten minutes to see if any caterpillars emerge.
-If there are a lot then you have a problem.
+If there are a lot, then you will have a problem.

-2. Go out to the lawn at night with a torch and look for caterpillars in the damaged turf.
-Look to the outer healthy grass, as that’s where they will be eating.
+• Go out to the lawn at night with a torch and look for caterpillars on the damaged turf.
+Look to the healthy outer grass, as that’s where they will eat.

-3. Leave an outside light on at night.
-If there is more than the usual amount of moths then you could have an invasion.
+• Leave an outside light on at night.
+If there is more than the usual number of moths, then you could have an invasion.

 How to protect your lawn